imhemantchaubey-zz/restaurant-landing-page/README.md

 # restaurant-landing-page
+this repository contains the task 3 of my web development and designing intership offered by oasis infobyte
+### task 3
-a restaurant landing page built using html, css and  bootstrap
+- a simple restaurant landing page
+- thank you...